Soil Health Project Seeks Central Nebraska Farmers

-The Nebraska Soil Carbon Project is a Nature Conservancy-led collaboration with the Natural Resources Conservation Service (NRCS), the Upper Big Blue and Central Platte Natural Resource Districts, the Ecosystem Services Market Consortium (ESMC), Cargill, Target and McDonald's.
+The Nebraska Soil Carbon Project is a Nature Conservancy-led collaboration with the Natural Resources Conservation Service (NRCS), the Nebraska Corn Board, the Upper Big Blue and Central Platte Natural Resource Districts, the Ecosystem Services Market Consortium (ESMC), Cargill, Target and McDonald's.

 About the Project

 "Our goal is to team up with approximately 100 producers to enroll 100,000 acres over five years," says Dr. Hannah Birge, Director of Water and Agriculture for The Nature Conservancy in Nebraska.
 "Farmers who enroll will be compensated for adopting cover crops, no-till and/or diverse rotations."

 Download the Nebraska Soil Carbon Project's recruitment and enrollment information for an in-depth description of the timeline, data privacy, farmer expectations and key contacts.

 Nebraska Soil Carbon Project By The Numbers